If you are planning on growing your Cannabis indoors, you most likely have already taken a look at the different lighting options available.

 If you’re using an area that is smaller than 5 square feet, consider using a fluorescent or HPS 250w light.

-Fluorescent lights are small and they will help your cuttings root well.
-Later, as plants get large, you’ll want a HPS light.
+Fluorescent lights are small, and they will help your cuttings root well.
+Later, as plants get large, you’ll want an HPS light.

-Ideally, if you’ve got the space, you should use a metal halide light when your plant is in its growth phase and a HPS light for the flowering phase.
+Ideally, if you’ve got the space, you should use a metal halide light when your plant is in its growth phase and an HPS light for the flowering phase.

 This means you’ll have a lower yield.

-If you use a HPS light during the growth and flowering periods, you’ll end up with a plant that is long, but maybe not a structurally sound as you’d like.
+If you use an HPS light during the growth and flowering periods, you’ll end up with a plant that is long but maybe not as structurally sound as you’d like.

 If you only have space or time to use a single light, consider using one of the ‘Agro’ types of light.